 Expect Sugar futures to trade sideways to higher: Angel Commodities

-According to Angel Commodities, Sugar futures may trade sideways to higher on expectation of improvement in physical demand from industrial buyers.
+According to Angel Commodities, Sugar futures may trade sideways to higher tracking firm International prices.

 Angel Commodities' report on Sugar

-Sugar Futures see some fresh buying during the last week and closed higher on anticipation of good physical demand as supplies have been constant.
-There is good demand from industrial buyers.
+Sugar Futures closed mostly flat during the last week due to good supplies and steady demand from the physical market.
 There are reports of rebound of sugarcane production in the next year due to higher acreage.

 Outlook

-Sugar futures may trade sideways to higher on expectation of improvement in physical demand from industrial buyers.
+Sugar futures may trade sideways to higher tracking firm International prices.
+Currently, the supplies are in line with demand and reports of higher pricing for industrial buyers may support sugar prices.
 However, balanced demand and supply levels in the physical market may keep prices range bound.

 For all commodities report, click here